elastic/kibana/x-pack/examples/ow22_pmuellr/docs/webhook_alerting_rule.md

 possible to externalize an alerting rule execution, for at least as far as I pushed it.

-There's plenty of remaining "hole":
+There's plenty of missing functionality:

 - nice client side library mirroring our "instance" methods, to schedule actions, unschedule them, etc.  With the code today, this information